A brief history of Air New Zealand, focusing on highlights and major events.

 In June 2004, the addition of 12 Boeing aircraft to the fleet and plans to transform the long-haul flying experience were announced.

-The new Air New Zealand inflight product features the revolutionary lie-flat seats for premium class passengers, each with direct aisle access; video screens in every seat and movies on demand; new slimline Recaro economy seats; new soft furnishings, refurbished bathroomsand a new food and beverage experience.
+The new Air New Zealand inflight product features the revolutionary lie-flat seats for business class passengers –each with direct aisle access; Skycouch options for economy passengers, video screens in every seat and movies on demand; new slimline economy seats; new soft furnishings, refurbished bathrooms and a new food and beverage experience.
 In addition, a new premium economy service offers additional leg room, more seat recline and in-seat power.
-The premium economy offering will be unique among carriers to and from New Zealand.
+The premium economy offering is unique among carriers to and from New Zealand.

 In addition to the new long-haul aircraft and inflight product, Air New Zealand has also launched new international routes.